 Benjamin R. Novotny

-Novotny tried his first jury trial within weeks of being admitted to the Bar.
-Once he had a taste of trying cases, there was no looking back – he was hooked.
-His ability to understand and tell his client’s story, combined with his vast knowledge of medicine, has earned him numerous awards and accolades throughout his career.
-His determination to bring peace of mind and justice to his clients drives him, and his jury verdicts speak for themselves.
+Novotny’s ability to understand and tell his client’s story, combined with his vast knowledge of medicine, has earned him numerous awards and accolades throughout his career.
+His determination to bring peace of mind and justice to his clients drives him.
+His advocacy and jury verdicts speak for themselves.

 Attorney Novotny garnered nationwide attention as lead counsel in the McCollins v.
 JRC trial, a medical malpractice lawsuit involving the use of electro-shock therapy on children with autism at the Judge Rotenberg Center.
 While Novotny tried the case to a successful conclusion, the impact of the case went well beyond the courtroom.